nkuma1/azure-function-syslog/install-rsyslog.md

 In this example, we will install rsyslog server on ubuntu 20.04. rsyslog server is installed by default on ubuntu server.

-Run following command to check and update rsyslog installation.
+Run following command to check and update rsyslog installation.\n
 #apt-get install rsyslog -y

 Once the installation is completed, start the Rsyslog service and enable it to start at system reboot: